Highest inflation since World War II

-January 2022 was the month with the highest inflation in almost 40 years in the Netherlands, with no less than 6.4% compared to a year earlier.
-This made it just barely higher than the inflation rates in September 1982.
+August 2022 was the month with the highest inflation since World War II in the Netherlands.
 According to the Central Bureau of Statistics in the Netherlands, this inflation is mainly due to the increased energy prices, which have risen exponentially in recent months.
 This is due to the strong recovery of the economy after corona and various obstacles in the logistics chains.
 Other products such as clothing, shoes and transport have also become a lot more expensive.
 Even though the Netherlands is not the only country with high inflation rates in the world, you see that the Netherlands has higher inflation than most other countries in the EU.

 Because energy is used for the processing of raw materials and transport, it will become more expensive for many producers to make products.
 They are likely to pass on the extra costs to intermediaries and ultimately the consumer.
 So companies that sell products to customers are likely to incur higher costs, often resulting in a lower profit margin.
 But how do you ensure that your margin is not compromised?
 By using the right pricing strategy!